nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your StoreMando.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data for you to see how the app looks.<br>
    ![Ui](images/Ui.png)

+1. Before adding your own items, you may want to [clear](#39-clearing-storemando--clear) the sample data to start afresh.

-1. Type the command in the command box and press Enter to execute it.<br>
+1. Type the command in the [command box](#command-box-) and press Enter on your keyboard to execute it.<br>

 1. Refer to the [“Features"](#3-features) below for details of each command.